Dr Lindsey Metcalf McGrath

 Telephone: 0151 231 3281

-Lindsey previously worked in senior management roles in the public sector.
-She has been a trustee of charities working with the LGBT community, young people, people living with HIV and women experiencing domestic violence.
-She is a board member of Interchange, a local charity that links universities with local voluntary and community organisations for research and work-based learning projects.
+Lindsey previously worked in senior management and policy roles in the civil service.
+She has been a trustee of charities working with the LGBTQI+ community, young people, people living with HIV and women experiencing domestic violence.
+She is a board member of Interchange, a local charity that links universities with local voluntary and community organisations for participatory research and work-based learning projects.

 Degrees